Genomic Physiology and Translation in the Hansen Group

 The Hansen Group investigates the human genome and the human global microbiome to characterize the impact of these genomes on health and disease and to identify interactions between the host and the microbiome.
 The findings can lead to potent translational strategies for prevention and treatment of metabolic disease.

-In the molecular understanding of metabolic diseases a major gap exists between basic genetic and microbiome discoveries and their impact on physiology and the potential for clinical translation.
-The Hansen Group aims to bridge this gap by bringing together genomics discovery and epidemiology, culminating in a physiological and clinical understanding of genomics in metabolism.
+In the molecular understanding of metabolic diseases, a major gap exists between basic genetic and microbiome discoveries and their impact on physiology and the potential for clinical translation.
+The Hansen Group aims to bridge this gap by connecting genomic discoveries and epidemiology, with physiology and clinical application.

 ”Loss-of-function variants in ADCY3 increase risk of obesity and type 2 diabetes”